CLIMADA-project/climada_papers/climada_papers_overview.md

 # CLIMADA-papers overview
 This file contains an overview of the publications and corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).

-For authors: Please consult the [README](./README.md) on how to add to this overview before making any edits.
+To contributors: Please consult the [README](./README.md) on how to add to this overview before making any edits.

 | Publication                                                                                                                                                                                                                                                                                                                                                  | Zenodo link                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|